brighton36/rvgp/README.md

 ~>
 ```

 Per the suggestion, you'll benefit from adding the LEDGER_FILE environment variable to your shell's startup script.
-This will keep you from having to specify the directory every time you run rra (or having to specify it to ledger and hledger).
+This will keep you from having to specify the directory every time you run rvgp (or having to specify it to ledger and hledger).
 If you're working with more than one project, you may not want to use this feature.

 > **Note**
 > You can specify a company name, instead of person's name.
 (If that's what you're intent on managing with this project)